awsdocs/aws-net-developer-guide/doc_source/quick-start.md

 This section includes basic setup steps and tutorials for developers who are new to the AWS SDK for \.NET\.

-For more advanced information, see the following sections: [Setting up your environment](net-dg-setup.md), [Setting up your project](net-dg-config.md), and [Code examples with guidance](tutorials-examples.md)
+For more advanced information, see the following sections: [Set up your environment](net-dg-setup.md), [Set up your project](net-dg-config.md), and [Code examples with guidance](tutorials-examples.md)

 **Topics**
 + [Simple cross\-platform app](quick-start-s3-1-cross.md)